jjessiima/genematch/README.md

 ##About
 [Watch video explaining DNA!] (https://www.youtube.com/watch?v=uXdzuz5Q-hs) As seen from the video, genetic codes have infinte possibilities.
-Scientists often attempt to find matches between the DNA in which they experimented to find, to match with other genetic codes in order to complete their research.
+All living things consist of genetic code.
+Scientists often attempt to find matches between the DNA in which they experimented to find and to match with other genetic codes in order to complete their research.
 Many scientists have encountered the problem of taking hours of valuable time to process and find matching gene codes when uploading a file.

 **Our goal**